-PUP 100 Introduction to Environmental Design.
-(3) fall and spring
+M PUP 100 Introduction to Environmental Design.
+(3)

 Survey of environmental design: includes historic examples and the theoretical, social, technical, and environmental forces that shape them.
-Cross-listed as APH 100.
-Credit is allowed for only APH 100 or PUP 100 fall or spring
+Cross-listed as ALA 100.
+Credit is allowed for only ALA 100 or PUP 100.